-As previously referenced in this report, the Provincial Government has delayed implementation of the January 1, 2019 assessment figures for 2021 to 2024 tax purposes in order to avoid further economic strain on businesses and residents that are currently experiencing financial challenges due to the ongoing global pandemic.
-This is one of many measures that the Province has introduced to support businesses and residents in meeting their financial obligations.
-In keeping with the Province's lead, staff are recommending no change in 2024 tax ratios from those employed in 2020 to 2023 to maintain as much of a stable financial obligation for property owners as is possible.
+As previously referenced in this report, the Provincial Government has delayed implementation of the January 1, 2019 assessment figures for 2021 to 2025 tax purposes.
+In keeping with the Province's lead, staff are recommending no change in 2025 tax ratios from those employed in 2020 to 2024 to maintain as much of a stable financial obligation for property owners as is possible.

-Tables 7.3 and 7.4 presented under this section of the report illustrate how the County's 2023 composite tax levy increase will impact the typical residential and farm properties respectively, based on no change in ratios over the prior year.
+Tables 7.3 and 7.4 presented under this section of the report illustrate how the County's 2025 composite tax levy increase will impact the typical residential and farm properties respectively, based on no change in ratios over the prior year.